kabili207/zoragen-wpf/README.md

  * [LunarCookies](https://github.com/LunarCookies) - Discovered the correct cipher and checksum logic used to generate secrets

 ### License
-OracleWin is licensed under the GNU General Public License version 3.
+Oracle of Secrets is licensed under the GNU General Public License version 3.

-OracleWin makes use of the following libraries:
+Oracle of Secrets makes use of the following libraries:
  * [OracleHack](https://github.com/kabili207/oracle-hack), licensed under the GNU Lesser General Public License version 3
  * [SemVer](https://github.com/maxhauser/semver), licensed under the MIT License